Gardening Terms Used In Phoenix Tropicals

 Mango with salt burn Salt Burn

 Salt burn is caused by excess salts in the soil.
 The best way to prevent salt burn in Phoenix soils is to deep soak the soil.
-Early evidence of salt burn is leaf curl, followed by the perimeter of older leaves turning brown and drying out.
-The drying/burning will progress to the center of the leaves until they fall off.
-As the problem becomes more severe, newer leaves will also burn and all new growth will stop.
+Early evidence of salt burn is leaf curl, followed by the perimeter of leaves everywhere on the plant turning brown and drying out.
+The drying/burning will start at the tip and procede along the edges to the base.
+Severely burned leaves will fall off.
 Many plants can withstand salty soil and persist for years while other plants will sicken and eventually die.
 Excess fertilizer adds salt to the soil, so one should be very careful when fertilizing salt sensitive plants.
 Below is a listing of particularly salt sensitive exotic plants.

 Banana (fruit are more sensitive than the plant itself)